Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # if things are messy you can limit the nnumber of sub-directories you see with the '-L' option.
 tree -L 2
 ```

+* Quick note: In the above command I use the "\*" charcter to view the Sample directory.
+This is because everyone will have a different Sample name.

 [Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz